 - (a) To what extent are current economic problems becoming major political issues?
-How does this affect the rôle of economic intelligence? - (b) There is a greater awareness in NATO of the implications for defence and diplomacy of economic developments.
+How does this affect the rôle of economic intelligence? - (b) What are the problems in the economic area which currently are of particular interest to economic intelligence?
+Are any difficulties encountered in collecting the required data in this connection? - (c) There is a greater awareness in NATO of the implications for defence and diplomacy of economic developments.
 This is shown by the Ministerial Meeting of December 1974 and the ensuing declaration.
 In consequence, the area of interest for the Directorate's activities will, quite probably, have to be extended.
-For instance it may have to examine in greater depth problems such as: - the economic and commercial rôle of the Soviet Union in North Africa, the Near East, the Persian Gulf and the Indian Ocean; - a comparative assessment of performances in Western economies, the Soviet Union and Eastern Europe and the effects on the policies of the areas concerned; - periodic evaluation of availability to the West, in the short and medium term, of energy (especially imported hydro-carbons), certain raw materials and basic foodstuffs.
-The rôle of stocks of certain types of commodities may also be considered.
+For instance it may have to examine in greater depth problems such as: - the economic and commercial rôle of the Soviet Union in North Africa, the Near East, the Persian Gulf and the Indian Ocean; - a comparative assessment of performances in Western economies, the Soviet Union and Eastern Europe and the effects on the policies of the areas concerned; - periodic evaluation of availability to the West, in the short and medium term, of energy (especially imported hydro-carbons), certain raw materials and basic foodstuffs: fluctuation in prices, transport and freight, rhythm of production in exporting areas and rate of consumption in importing countries, rôle actual or potential of the USSR in certain areas giving it better possibility to interfere with flows of supplies.